 Runtime.
-The runtime can be divided into two parts: the time for performing initialization/finalization and the time for processing data blocks.
-The initialization/finalization runtime is dominated by the re-keying operations in both ISAPENC and ISAPMAC and is independent of the length of the message.
+The runtime of ISAP can be divided into two parts: the time for performing initialization/finalization (latency) and the time for processing data.
+The latency is dominated by the re-keying operations in both ISAPENC and ISAPMAC and is independent of the length of the message.
 Its impact on runtime thus vanishes for long messages.
-The runtime for processing a single block is also independent of the length of the message, but defines the overall runtime for long messages.
+The runtime for processing a single byte is also independent of message length, but defines the overall runtime for long messages.
+In Table 6.3 we report the corresponding cycle counts of our hardware reference implementations [Teab] for AEAD (long+0 enc) and